Djokovic ready to be first among equals at Wimbledon - RFI

 Federer, who underwent two knee surgeries in 2020, won the last of his eight Wimbledons in 2017 and the most recent of his 20 majors in Australia in 2018.

-The Swiss star has lost three finals to Djokovic at the All England Club in 2014, 2015 and the epic 2019 clash.
+The Swiss star has lost three finals to Djokovic at the All England Club -- 2014, 2015 and the epic 2019 clash.

+"Truthfully, I don't think my goal was to play till, whatever, 39 or 40 or more," said Federer on Saturday.#photo1

+"It was maybe more like 35 maybe I was thinking, which was already a high number at the time."

+Federer, in the opposite half of the draw to Djokovic, begins his campaign on Tuesday against France's Adrian Mannarino against whom he holds a 6-0 head-to-head advantage.

-The rest of the current top 10 have endured so far mediocre Wimbledon records.
+The rest of the current top 10 have endured relatively mediocre Wimbledon records.

-Only 33-year-old Roberto Bautista Agut, a surprise semi-finalist two years ago, has got beyond the last 16.
+Only 33-year-old Roberto Bautista Agut, a surprise semi-finalist two years ago, has reached further than the last 16.

-Daniil Medvedev has a best of the third round, while Dominic Thiem, who made the fourth round in 2017, crashed at the first hurdle in 2018 and 2019.
+Daniil Medvedev has made only the third round but was buoyed Saturday by a first grass court title in Mallorca.

-Alexander Zverev had a best last 16 run in 2017 but was also a first-round loser two years ago while Andrey Rublev has yet to get past the second round.
+Alexander Zverev had a best last-16 run in 2017 but was a first-round loser two years ago while Andrey Rublev has yet to get past the second round.

 Of the remainder of the top 10, French Open runner-up Stefanos Tsitsipas and Matteo Berrettini are Djokovic's most likely threats.